 Improve User Experience (UX)

 Newbie or inexperienced SEOs always think about keywords and links.
-Although I agree that keywords and links matters, SEO is more than that.
+Although I agree that keywords and links matter, SEO is more than that.
 The scope is even bigger today.
 Google ranks your site based on almost 200+ ranking factors and UX elements are the most important among them.

-Google is the largest search engine in the world with 93% market share.
+Google is the largest search engine in the world with a 93% market share.
 Google wants to provide the best search experience for its users.
 And for that reason, Google introduced so many changes with complex algorithm updates.

 To put it simply, UX is about making your visitors happy.
 And that’s what Google expects from the sites placed on the result pages.